ibm-messaging/iot-arduino/README.md

 Arduino Uno Sample
 ====================

-This repository contains the quickstart and registered device sample, and contains samples for connecting Arduino Uno devices to the IBM Internet of Things Foundation
+This repository contains samples for connecting Arduino Uno devices to the IBM Watson IoT Platform

 The events that are emitted in this sample are: